AdelleKing/Tribe/README.md

 ### Code

 -   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)

+- To make the map interactive I used this you tube video [Add dynamic map to your website] (https://youtu.be/iNdUiMBlxIM)

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.